 The Lighthouse Youth Community participant information form (for communication and safety purposes only)

 For more information about The Lighthouse, contact Family Ministries Director Catherine Montgomery.

 To make a donation to the Lighthouse at Christ Episcopal Church please use the form below:

-Christ Episcopal Church is participating in The Missing Voices Project, an ambitious effort led by Flagler College Youth Ministry which has been made possible by funding from the Lilly Endowment.
+The Lighthouse was originally made possible by Christ Church’s participation in The Missing Voices Project, an ambitious effort led by Flagler College Youth Ministry, with funding from the Lilly Endowment.
 This project has engaged 12 churches throughout the state of Florida to develop new expressions of ministry to youth on the margins – those who are not reached by traditional youth ministry programs, and who we are called to serve in the example of Jesus.